Getting Started with Blazor Web App with Authentication

 Register a User

-• Enter the necessary details, such as your email address and password into the registration form, then click Register to complete the account creation process.
+• Enter the required details, such as email address and password, in the registration form, and then click Register to complete account creation.

 Enter-register-details